biometry/APES/README.md

 Advice for Problems in Environmental Statistics (APES)
 ====

 Collection of stats knowledge of the [Department of Biometry and Environmental System Analysis](http://www.biom.uni-freiburg.de/), University of Freiburg.

-The web version at http://florianhartig.github.io/APES/
+The web version of this document will be pushed later to http://florianhartig.github.io/APES/

+Our aim is to provide a central website for students and researchers seeking statistical advice.
 THIS IS WORK IN PROGRESS, NOT FOR USE YET.
-The aim is to provide a central website for students and other researchers seeking statistical advice.
-We will provide

-* An overview about the standard topics and methods in (environmental) statistics with basic explanation and recommendations for further reading, suitable for any audience
+CONTRIBUTIONS AND SUGGESTIONS VERY WELCOME.
+IF YOU WANT TO CONTRIBUTE SEE https://github.com/florianhartig/APES/tree/master/Contribute.
+Get in touch with http://www.biom.uni-freiburg.de/mitarbeiter/hartig if you work on a longer text to avoid overlaps.

+We aim at providing

+* An overview, short explanations and further links on all important topics of environmental statisitics and using R
-* "Entry points" with short explanations and links for particular situations such as "I am planning my first experiment, what do I have to consider", "I want to start using R", "my script crashes and I don't know why"
+* "Entry points" (hubs) for particular situations such as "I am planning my first experiment".
+"I want to start using R", "best practice for ..."
-* Basic help for R
-* FAQ section
-* Links to best practice recommendations for particular tasks

 **Choose between the following options:**